kincl/blog/content/posts/scusa-disk-image.md

 partition for `/home`.
 However once booted into this live environment the user could run a shell script that would take a second USB drive and make it bootable with the correct partitions.

-We did this so that we did not have to maintain a disk formating script for all three major OSes that the site administrators may want to use.
+We did this so that we did not have to maintain a disk formatting script for all three major OSes that the site administrators may want to use.
 By having them boot into our ISO we would only have to maintain a script for Linux and we could control and test the userspace tools ourselves easily.